ericdennis7/WomensEducation-FertilityRates/README.md

 <h3>Obtaining and Cleaning the Data</h3>

-  To begin, I first downloaded the dataset from Kaggle on WOmen's Education vs Fertitlity.
-I then used pandas in Python to clean the data.
-The first step of the cleaning process was to remove all countries that are not currently around in 2010.
-I managed to do this by using AI to form a list of present day countries and used pandas to check if the country was in the CSV dataset file.
-If the country was not in the present day country list, it was removed.
+To start the data cleaning process, I downloaded the Women's Education vs Fertility dataset from Kaggle.
+Using pandas in Python, I initiated the cleaning process by removing all countries that did not exist in 2010.
+To accomplish this, I utilized AI to create a list of present-day countries and cross-checked it with the CSV dataset using pandas.
+This ensured that only relevant countries were included in the analysis.

-Next, I cleaned the year column to only include values where years where both the fertility rate and education levels were tracked to create clearer visualizations tools.
-Furthermore, I cleaned the data by rounding and grouping values based on year and country.
+After filtering out the unnecessary countries, I further cleaned the data by refining the year column to only include years where both the fertility rate and education levels were tracked.
+This ensured that the resulting visualization tools were more informative and precise.
+Additionally, I rounded and grouped the data based on year and country to improve the data's readability and clarity.

-Finally, I exported the clean data back into the CSV file to be uploaded into PowerBI to create visualizations.
+Finally, I exported the cleaned data back into the CSV file and uploaded it into PowerBI to create visually appealing, interactive, and informative visualizations.

 <h3>Creating Visualizations Using Power</h3>